 Universal's Volcano Bay

 Volcano Bay is Universal's newest theme park.
 The centerpiece of this water park is a 200-foot-tall volcano named Krakatau.
 Whether you want water thrills or some time to relax, you'll find the perfect balance at Volcano Bay.
 To avoid standing in long lines, use the TapuTapu, a waterproof wearable device that holds your place in line.
-As of August 2017, some of Universal's Volcano Bay attractions include the following.
+Some of Universal's Volcano Bay attractions include the following.

 Continue to 5 of 11 below.

 - Krakatau Aqua Coaster: On this water coaster, guests take a ride into the heart of the Krakatau volcano and then plunge through a waterfall.

 - Ko’okiri Body Plunge: This speed slide has a near-vertical 70-degree drop and a trap door that opens into the Krakatau volcano.

 - Kopiko Wai Winding River: Take a relaxing ride on this lazy river that winds beneath lava rocks and through water sprays.